 Trying to change someone else’s behavior is never a good idea, but changing your perspective can create an environment for more effective communication.

 Sometimes you need to step back and assess what is truly behind her words.
 Sometimes, she needs you to listen and acknowledge, rather than try and solve her problems.

 Sometimes, she does want you to pick up the slack, without her telling you to.
 Sometimes, she needs her space, and you have to know when that is.

 “When you really listen to another person from their point of view and reflect back to them that understanding, it’s like giving them emotional oxygen.”
 Stephen Covey

 If you align your approach to a woman’s heightened skills and mindset throughout her cycle, you are not only more likely to be well received, but you will also be given surprising levels of action, commitment, problem-solving, creativity, support or understanding in response.

-No app or quick fix is going to solve all your relationship issues.
-For that, you need to put in the work.
-But having a better understanding of how a woman’s cycle can affect her likelihood of being empathic or open-minded, vulnerable or confident, energized or exhausted, introverted or gregarious, focused or overwhelmed, can make it easier to pick your best times for communication, and to tailor your own perspective to achieve a better outcome for you both.
+But having a better understanding of how a woman’s cycle can affect her likelihood of being empathic or open-minded, vulnerable or confident, energized or exhausted, introverted or gregarious, focused or overwhelmed, can make it easier to pick your best times for communication, and to tailor your perspective to achieve a better outcome for you both.

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.